SUSE Linux Enterprise: History

-Novell Linux Desktop (NLD) 9 was originally released November 8, 2004, less than a year after Novell's acquisition of SUSE.
+Novell Linux Desktop (NLD) 9 was originally released on 8 November 2004, less than a year after Novell's acquisition of SUSE.
 There were a number of Service Packs (SP's) released for NLD 9.
-SP1 was released on February 11, 2005 and contained many updates.
-After that, SP2 was released on August 9, 2005, containing all the released updates and bugfixes since August 2004.
-SP3 was released on December 22, 2005.
+SP1 was released on 11 February 2005 and contained many updates.
+After that, SP2 was released on 9 August 2005, containing all the released updates and bugfixes since August 2004.
+SP3 was released on 22 December 2005.

 NLD 9 was based on SUSE Linux 9.1 and offered a more conservative offering of desktop applications for businesses.
 Its desktop included common end user applications like Mozilla Firefox, OpenOffice.org.
 NLD also included software developed by Novell and its 2003 acquisition Ximian, such as the Red Carpet software management tool from Ximian and Novell's system management tool ZenWorks.